ClaudiaRubioH/Digital-Twin-for-Mobile-Articulated-Gripper-Robot-SL2023/README.md

 # Digital-Twin-for-Mobile-Articulated-Gripper-Robot-SL2023
-This is the repository for the Software Lab project in 2023 The project Digital Twin for a Mobile Articulated Gripper Robot simulates the functionalities of a mobile robot equipped with a robotic arm gripper in a construction scenario, using the software Simscape Multibody from MathWorks.
+This is the repository for the Software Lab project in 2023.
+The project Digital Twin for a Mobile Articulated Gripper Robot simulates the functionalities of a mobile robot equipped with a robotic arm gripper in a construction scenario, using the software Simscape Multibody from MathWorks.
-In this case it efficiently retrieve bricks from Area A and promptly transport and position them in Area B for the purpose of constructing a wall.
+In this case it efficiently retrieves bricks from Area A and promptly transport and position them in Area B for the purpose of constructing a wall.

 Prerequisites:
 - MATLAB R2023b or higher